-This broad list of potential benefits has led coconut oil to find its way into an equally broad list of products.
-Some dog lovers are beginning to wonder if their pets can take advantage of coconut oil’s potential health-boosting powers.
-Others have already made it a trusted tool in their pet care arsenal.
+This broad list of potential benefits has helped coconut oil find its way into an equally broad list of products.
+Today, many dog lovers understand that their pets can take advantage of coconut oil’s potential health-boosting powers, and many have already made it a trusted tool in their pet care arsenal.

 5 Potential Benefits of Coconut Oil for Dogs

-- Protecting and soothing paw pads: Both hot and cold conditions can be rough on your dog’s paws.
+Protecting and soothing paw pads: Both hot and cold conditions can be rough on your dog’s paws.
 While dogs certainly look cute in booties, other pet lovers opt for a “paw balm” to protect their pups’ pads.
 On its own or mixed with similar ingredients, coconut oil can provide both protection and relief.

-- Promoting a shiny, sleek coat: Coconut oil is a popular ingredient in shampoos and conditioners for a reason.
+Promoting a shiny, sleek coat: Coconut oil is a popular ingredient in shampoos and conditioners for a reason.
 Its unique composition empowers it to penetrate the hair follicle and shaft and produce a smoother, silkier appearance.

-- Fighting odors: There’s a lot to love about dogs, but their smell doesn’t typically make the list.
+Fighting odors: There’s a lot to love about dogs, but their smell doesn’t typically make the list.
 Rubbing a small amount of coconut oil into your pet’s coat can neutralize odors and leave them smelling clean for days.

 Combating infection: Lauric acid -- the same component that makes coconut oil a must-have hair product -- has shown antibacterial and antifungal properties.
 Coconut oil has the same appearance and feel of common disinfectant ointments and many dog owners use it much the same way.

 Consult Your Veterinarian

-It’s unclear whether it can do all or any of what its fans claim it can.
-Pet parents should greet any claims about coconut oil’s benefits with healthy skepticism and consult their vet before introducing it to their dog.
+It’s unclear whether coconut oil can do all or _any_of what its fans claim it can.
+Pet owners should greet any claims about its benefits with healthy skepticism and always consult their vet before introducing this or any other oil to their dog.